 Geosyntec in 2012 assisted MU staff with developing a stormwater master plan that provides an adaptable framework for designing and planning future stormwater improvements across campus.
 The goal of the plan is to protect the waters surrounding our campus through sustainable controls and green infrastructure.
 As new stormwater improvements or Best Management Practices (BMPs) are installed, MU researchers are monitoring stormwater properties to determine their effectiveness.
 As research data is collected and analyzed, the design guidelines for stormwater BMPs are adjusted to maximize their treatment potential.
-The stormwater master planning effort to ensure opportunities for stormwater treatment baseline map identifies the best that future planning provides space or to improve stormwater conditions opportunities across campus for for stormwater improvements.
-In near new campus projects.
+The stormwater baseline map identifies the best opportunities across campus for stormwater improvements.
+This plan is integrated into the overall campus master planning effort to ensure that future planning provides space for stormwater improvements.
+In addition, the baseline map is adjusted annually to take advantage of new opportunities for stormwater treatment or to improve stormwater conditions near new campus projects.